chalk-ai/chalk-benchmark/README.md

 For more information on the options available, run `chalk-benchmark --help`.

-The benchmarking tool outputs a html file with the results of the benchmark.
+The benchmarking tool outputs an HTML file with the benchmark result.
 The file will be saved in the current directory.

-## Downloading

-To run Chalk's GRPC benchmarking tool, download the relevant release for your machine from the [releases](https://github.com/chalk-ai/chalk-benchmark/releases) page of the repository.
-Alternatively, you can also clone the repository and [build the binary from source](#building-from-source).

 ## Building From Source